cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 #### Introspection

-The introspection service provides details about the running containerD instance.
+The introspection service provides details about the running containerd instance.
 A client can, for example, use this to find out about loaded plugins, their capabilities, etc.

 ----

-containerD 1.0 makes use of a rich-client model where containerD itself doesn't impose many opinions but rather the functionality for the client to make its own opinion.
+containerd 1.0 makes use of a rich-client model where containerd itself doesn't impose many opinions but rather the functionality for the client to make its own opinion.
 This comes at a trade-off of putting more work on client builders to implement their own features.

-Just as an example of what "rich-client" means, here is an example of how an image would get created in containerD from a registry.
-Take note that the pull operation (and push for that matter) is all client side and uses containerD services to store the content and unpack onto a filesystem.
+Just as an example of what "rich-client" means, here is an example of how an image would get created in containerd from a registry.
+Take note that the pull operation (and push for that matter) is all client side and uses containerd services to store the content and unpack onto a filesystem.

 [![containerd-dataflow-pull](/assets/containerd-dataflow-pull.png)](/assets/containerd-dataflow-pull.png)